Semi-Abelian gauge theories, non-invertible symmetries, and string tensions beyond $N$-ality: Introduction

 Thus, the purpose of this work is to construct a 3-dimensional lattice model in which these considerations can be addressed quite explicitly.
 We call it the \emph{semi-Abelian gauge theory}.
 To define it, we begin with a pure Abelian lattice model (henceforth to be referred to as the `Abelian model') with gauge group $\mathrm{U}(1)^{N-1}$ such that the permutation group $\mathrm{S}_N$ is present as a global symmetry.
 The semi-Abelian theory is then obtained by gauging this $\mathrm{S}_N$, and its gauge group is given by

 As pure gauge theories are \emph{not} usually equipped with non-Abelian global symmetries, the global or local $\mathrm{S}_N$ symmetry of these models has some rather interesting consequences.

 We first show that in both models, the mass gap is generated via Polyakov’s mechanism whereby the proliferation of lattice monopole-instantons results in Debye screening.
 Crucially, the unbroken (or un-Higgsed) $\mathrm{S}_N$ symmetry implies that the effective potential receives equal contributions from the monopoles associated with the entire $\mathrm{SU}(N)$ root system, which in turn leads to exact degeneracy for the $N-1$ dual photon masses.
-(As the gauge groups of both theories can be realized as subgroups of $\mathrm{SU}(N)$, we find it useful to use the language of $\mathrm{SU}(N)$ representations.)
 This feature sharply contrasts with the mass generation in the Polyakov model on $\mathbb{R}^3$ or in deformed Yang--Mills on $\mathbb{R}^3 \times S^1$, where the effective potential is sourced at leading order only by the monopoles associated with the (affine) simple roots and the $N-1$ dual photon masses are not degenerate.

 After studying these properties of local operators, we move on to study properties of test electric particles, which can be described by the behavior of Wilson loops.
 In 3 spacetime dimensions, the Coulomb potential is already log-confining, but due to the mass gap generated by the monopole-instantons, the interparticle potential becomes linear-confining.
 Using the dual formulation of the Wilson loop, we give a semi-classical formula for the string tensions within a reasonable ansatz.
 We then find that there are infinitely many string tensions.
 In particular, the semi-Abelian theory furnishes a unique fundamental string tension.